Best Computer Science Master's Programs 2025

 Best Computer Science Master's Degree Programs 2026

-Compare 487 accredited computer science master's degree programs using data from IPEDS 2023, BLS 2024, and CSRankings.
-Our analysis evaluates research output, faculty quality, graduation rates, and career outcomes to identify the top MS and MEng programs nationwide.
+Compare 487 accredited computer science master's degree programs using data from IPEDS 2024, BLS 2024, and CSRankings.
+Programs are evaluated by research output, faculty quality, graduation rates, and career outcomes to identify the top MS and MEng programs nationwide.

 Programs Ranked487